our digital manufacturing ecosystem

-In our latest edition of Hardware Sessions, we sit down with Hind Hobeika, a mechanical engineer and founder of Instabeat, a connected accessory for swimming goggles that captures real-time heart rate, stroke type, and laps.
+In this edition of Hardware Sessions, we sit down with Hind Hobeika, a mechanical engineer and founder of Instabeat, a connected accessory for swimming goggles that captures real-time heart rate, stroke type, and laps.
 Hind is an expert in waterproofing and reliability testing, and in this Hardware Sessions interview, gives us her candid thoughts & insights on:

 Check out the video below, as well as the full written transcript.